 It’s been a long time coming.

-Google’s decision to phase out the third-party cookie in Chrome was announced in 2020 and has been postponed a couple of times.
-But as of May 2023, Google declared that they had reached a point of no return and would begin the process in January 2024.
+Google’s decision to phase out the third-party cookie in Chrome was initially announced in 2020, only to be postponed several times.
+Then, in May 2023, Google declared that they had reached a point of no return and would begin the process in January 2024.

-First, the support for third-party cookies in Chrome would be turned off for 1% of its users worldwide, which is approximately 30 million people.
+First, the support for third-party cookies in Chrome would be turned off for 1% of its users worldwide (approximately 30 million people).
+And by the end of 2024, 100% of its users would be affected.
+The deprecation process began as planned.

-So, what does this mean for you as a digital marketer?
+So, what does all this mean for you as a digital marketer?
+Did you buy yourself some more time, or are you still overdue?

 Let’s break things down.